fwilleke80/Pulse/docs/INSTALLATION.md

 # Installing Pulse

 Pulse includes a guided browser installer.
-A normal installation no longer requires you to create or edit `.env` manually.
+A normal installation does not require you to create or edit `.env` manually.

 ## Requirements